Check out our list of the latest models for your upcoming ski holiday:

-So, can you resist purchasing a new model for the 2020/2021 ski season?
+So, can you resist purchasing a new model for the new ski season?
 Or have you already tested one of the above?
 If not, there is always time to try a new set of planks on your next singles ski holiday.
-Either way, we look forward to seeing you all once again on our solo trips, be it in Mayrhofen in January or in good old Schladming in March.
+Either way, we look forward to seeing you all once again on our solo ski holidays!

-Schladming (Austria) dept. 13 Mar 2021 (5 or 7 nights): Join us at our all-time favourite Austrian 4-star hotel in famous Schladming, with double rooms reserved for single occupancy, heated outdoor pool and spa.
+singles ski holiday in Schladming: Join us at our all-time favourite Austrian 4-star hotel in famous Schladming for 5 or 7 nights (departing 12 March 2022), with double rooms reserved for single occupancy, heated outdoor pool and spa.
 Our hotel is only 5 minutes on foot from the slopes.